 The reason that garlic is planted in the fall in Georgia is to permit full leaf development.
 As soon as bulbing starts, leaf initiation ceases.
-For highest yields, therefore, the cloves must be planted early enough to permit the development of large vegetative plants during the short cool days of lat 00CF e winter.
+For highest yields, therefore, the cloves must be planted early enough to permit the development of large vegetative plants during the short 00DF cool days of late winter.
 The yield potential of the plants depends on the amount of vegetative growth before bulbing commences.
 Bulb growth and development in the garlic plant is favored by long days and warm temperatures.
 4423

 It is a good idea to practice rotation when planting garlic.
 Don't plant garlic where onions or a member of the onion family has been grown previously.
 Plant garlic in full sun and in a well-drained bed with organic matter worked into it.
 Garlic likes well-drained soil, and the addition of organic matter will help even the hardest clay become more friable.
 Also, since garlic requires up to 8 months to mature, plant in an area where it won't be disturbed.